A 3 Day Buenos Aires Itinerary for Solo Travellers (2026)

 This atmospheric venue reminded me of Baz Luhrmann’s vision of Moulin Rouge.
 A huge, red, artistically-rendered heart suspended from the wooden vaulted ceiling, symbolised Buenos Aires’s constantly beating passion for this dance.
 Watching the people twirling with their partners, I was seduced by this place before it was our turn to take to the floor.

 A couple of guys asked us to partner with them.
 We took their hands and tentatively learned to lean our weight against them, balancing together.
-It was a exercise in trust for me after almost a year of travelling alone and being self-sufficient.
-Then we swapped partners for our next challenge, which was to learn the eight steps of the tango dance.
+Then we swapped partners to learn the eight steps of the tango dance, which was complex but a lot of fun.

 Do I need to speak Spanish in Buenos Aires?